torvalds/linux/Documentation/media/uapi/v4l/pixfmt-007.rst

     Cr = 0.5R' - 0.4451G' - 0.0549B'

-Yc' is clamped to the range [0…1] and Cbc and Crc are clamped to the range [-0.5…0.5].
+Y' is clamped to the range [0…1] and Cb and Cr are clamped to the range [-0.5…0.5].
 The Y'CbCr quantization is limited range.